RFM analysis

 - Enter the title of the Outgoing Integration node.

-- In the Webhook name field, enter the webhook name (it will be visible as the
+- In the Webhook name field, enter the value of the

 - In the URL of the endpoint, enter the endpoint for the segmentation update: